It’s been said that joining writing events and conferences is a must for aspiring writers.

 They vary a lot.

 Some say build an author platform.
-Some say it doesn’t matter.
+That it doesn’t matter.

 Some say they don’t care whether your spacing is two or 1.5.
-Some say they don’t read the first page if it’s not exactly how they specified it.
+Or that they don’t read the first page if it’s not exactly how they specified it.